-This CONTINUING DISCLOSURE AGREEMENT dated as of September 1, 2024 (the "Disclosure Agreement"), is executed and delivered by the Board of Supervisors of Spotsylvania County, Virginia, on behalf of Spotsylvania County, Virginia (the "County"), in connection with the issuance by the Economic Development Authority of the County of Spotsylvania (the "Issuer") of its \$25,745,000 Public Facilities Revenue Bonds, Series 2024 (Federally Taxable) (the "Bonds").
+This CONTINUING DISCLOSURE AGREEMENT dated as of September 5, 2024 (the "Disclosure Agreement"), is executed and delivered by the Board of Supervisors of Spotsylvania County, Virginia, on behalf of Spotsylvania County, Virginia (the "County"), in connection with the issuance of its General Obligation Public Improvement Bonds, Series 2024 (the "Series 2024 Bonds").
 The County hereby covenants and agrees as follows:

-Section 1.
+- Section 1.
 Purpose.
-This Disclosure Agreement is being executed and delivered by the County for the benefit of the holders of the Series 2024 Bonds (the "Bondholders") and in order to assist the original purchasers of the Series 2024 Bonds in complying with the provisions of Section (b)(5)(i) of Rule 15c2-12, as amended (the "Rule"), promulgated by the Securities and Exchange Commission (the "SEC") by providing certain annual financial information and event notices required by the Rule.

-Section 2.
-Annual Disclosure. (a) The County shall provide annually financial information and operating data in accordance with the provisions of Section (b)(5)(i) of the Rule as follows:

-(i) audited financial statements of the County, prepared in accordance with generally accepted accounting principles, which contain certain financial and operating data with respect to the County, some of which are included, as noted, in Appendix A of the County's Official Statement dated September [4], 2024, under the caption "Operating Data."
+This Disclosure Agreement is being executed and delivered by the County for the benefit of the holders of the Series 2024 Bonds (the "Bondholders") and in order to assist the original purchasers of the Series 2024 Bonds in complying with the provisions of Section (b)(5)(i) of Rule 15c2-12, as amended (the "Rule"), promulgated by the Securities and Exchange Commission (the "SEC") by providing certain annual financial information and event notices required by the Rule. - Section 2.
+Annual Disclosure. (a) The County shall provide annually financial information and operating data in accordance with the provisions of Section (b)(5)(i) of the Rule as follows: - (i) audited financial statements of the County, prepared in accordance with generally accepted accounting principles, which contain certain financial and operating data with respect to the County, some of which are included, as noted, in Appendix A of the County's Official Statement dated August 20, 2024, under the caption "Operating Data."